One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Method

-Note that we can replace (the initial embedding vector of) $v$ with \texttt{[MASK]} indipendently on whether $v$ is numerical or categorical.
-However, the problem is what the network should predict in correspondence of $v$ if this is not an item of a discrete vocabulary.
+Note that we can replace (the initial embedding vector of) $v$ with \texttt{[MASK]} independently on whether $v$ is numerical or categorical.
+However, the problem is what the network should predict in correspondence of $v$ if this is not an element of a discrete vocabulary.
 A possible solution could be to adopt a regression loss function and directly ask to the network to reconstruct the original numerical value $v$.
-The disadvantage of this hybrid solution is that we would need two different loss functions: one for the categorical features (e.g., the cross entropy), and another for the numerical values (e.g., an $L_2$ loss), which then need to be suitably weighted.
+The disadvantage of this hybrid solution is that we would need two different loss functions: one for the categorical features (e.g., the Cross Entropy), and another for the numerical values (e.g., an MSE loss), which then need to be suitably weighted.
 Conversely, we propose a different solution: inspired by BEiT, we quantize $v$ and we use its categorical representation as the target label.
 Specifically, if $a_j$ is a numerical attribute, we define a vocabulary of bin values $V_j = \{b_1, ..., b_q \}$ spanning the whole range of possible values for $a_j$.
 Then, when a given value $v$ for this attribute is masked, we quantize $v$ ($b = quantize(v)$) and we use $b \in V_j$ as a pseudo label for $v$, which is used as the token to be predicted.
 Note that $b$ is {\em not} input to the network.

-When we compute the loss function, we use label smoothing \cite{DBLP:conf/cvpr/SzegedyVISW16}, which replaces the one-hot vector representation of a categorical label $v \in V_j$ with a smoothed probability value vector $\pmb{p}(v)$.
+When we compute the loss function, we use Label Smoothing \citep{DBLP:conf/cvpr/SzegedyVISW16}, which replaces the one-hot vector representation of a categorical label $v \in V_j$ with a vector of smoothed probability values $\pmb{p}(v)$.
 In more detail, if $V_j = \{ v_1, ..., v_{q_j} \}$ is the vocabulary corresponding to $a_j$, and $q_j$ is its cardinality, then a ground truth value $v \in V_j$ is associated with the vector $\pmb{p}(v)$ defined as follows:

 where $[\pmb{p}(v)]_l$ is the $l$-th element of $\pmb{p}(v)$ and $\epsilon$ a small constant.
-Furthermore, in case $a_j$ is a numerical attribute, we propose Neighborhood label smoothing, in which $b = quantize(v)$ is smoothed using only a small neighborhood centered in $b$.
-Specifically, we use the range $R = \{ b - 5, ..., b + 5 \}$, and we replace \cref{eq.label-smoothing-categ} with:
+Furthermore, in case $a_j$ is a numerical attribute, we propose Neighborhood Label Smoothing, in which $b = quantize(v)$ is smoothed using only a small neighborhood centered in $b$.
+Specifically, we use the range $R = \{ b - 5, ..., b + 5 \}$, and we replace \Cref{eq.label-smoothing-categ} with:

 Note that this is possible because, if $a_j$ is numerical, then $V_j$, obtained with quantization, is an ordered set.